aim11/AIRIoT/README.md

 Commonsense distributed reasoning framework for IoT applications

-AIoT is powered by Jena rule based reasoner https://jena.apache.org/documentation/inference/ and ActiveMQ messaging service http://activemq.apache.org/ backed by RDF4J graph database.
+AIoT is powered by Jena rule based reasoner https://jena.apache.org/documentation/inference/ and ActiveMQ messaging service http://activemq.apache.org/ backed by RDF4J graph database with SPARQL query support.
 Android mobile reasoners support MQTT and COAP protocols.

 This framework is based on the paper: